A Field Guide to the Struggles Parents Face After Unexpected News

-After unexpected news about your child, certain struggles become familiar companions: isolation, doubt, crushing fear about the future, wondering if God still hears you.
-These aren’t random—they follow patterns.
-This field guide catalogs the struggles woven throughout Siege of the Soul, showing you where each appears in the book, what makes it so believable, and what biblical truth speaks into it.
-The book is forthcoming in February 2026 and will immerse you in the rich background journey that shows how these tactics emerge in everyday life.
-Whether you’re battling the feeling that you caused this, that no one understands, or that hope is dangerous, this index helps you name the struggle and points you toward the companionship and truth you’ve been craving.
+While Siege of the Soul gave language for your story, this guide catalogues those struggles, showing you where each appears in the book, what makes it so believable, and what biblical truth speaks into it.
+The book immerses you in the rich background journey that shows how these tactics emerge in everyday life.
+Now, whether you’re battling the feeling that you caused this, that no one understands, or that hope is dangerous, this index helps you name the struggle and points you toward the companionship and truth you’ve been craving.

 How to Use This Guide